Luvvydev/Luvvydev/README.md

 ## Status <sup><sub>as of November 2025</sub></sup>

-Actively developing a large private multi module C++ codebase and shipping Python GUIs that solve problems
+building and maintaining a large private C++ codebase with multiple modules, and releasing Python GUI tools that solve real problems.

 ##